giabos/ez-bind/README.md

 ez-bind
 =======

-easy DOM binding library for javascript.
+easy DOM binding library for javascript (using the MVVM pattern).